Need additional help? Get in touch!

 Retail stores and restaurants that sell organic products to the consumer, either as fresh produce, packaged goods, or ready-to-eat meals.

 OTCO is pleased to offer transitional certification services.
 This service acts as a stepping stone, assisting farmers throughout the transformation from non-organic to organic production.
 Visit our Help Center to learn more about transitional certification and how it can help with the transition process.
-Land use records must document a minimum of one year without any use of prohibited materials to be eligible for application.
+Land use records must document a minimum of nine months without any use of prohibited materials to be eligible for application.
+Certification can only be granted once land is free of prohibited materials for one year.
 Once certified, you will be subject to review and inspection just like all current organic certified clients.
 After three years, and with the approval of an Organic System Plan, you are eligible for organic certification.

 Two options are available for organic certification of personal care products.
 Personal care products making organic claims such as “100% organic,” “organic” and “made with organic” are eligible for review under the USDA National Organic Program (NOP).
 However, NOP regulations do not apply to some personal care products such as soaps and lotions, which have non-food ingredients and require different manufacturing processes than food products.
 For those products, OTCO provides certification services for the NSF/ANSI 305 Organic Personal Care Products standard to certify products that contain a minimum of 70 percent organic ingredients.
 These standards are available for purchase at the NSF website.